History of the New York Rangers: 2014–present

 In June 2021, the Rangers hired Gerard Gallant to be their new head coach.
 Over the offseason, the Rangers added several players known for their physicality, including Barclay Goodrow, Ryan Reaves, and Sammy Blais (who was obtained in a trade with the St. Louis Blues in exchange for Buchnevich).
 Anchored by the play of new franchise goaltender Igor Shesterkin and a breakthrough season from Kreider, the Rangers finished second in the Metropolitan Division with a 52-24-6 record.
-Kreider, who became the fourth Ranger to score at least 50 goals, earned the team's Steven McDonald Extra Effort Award, as well as the Rod Gilbert "Mr. Ranger" Award, named after the Rangers great who passed away in August 2021.
+Kreider, who became the fourth Ranger to score at least 50 goals, earned the team's Steven McDonald Extra Effort Award, as well as the Rod Gilbert "Mr. Ranger" Award, named after the Rangers great who died in August 2021.
 At the trade deadline, the Rangers added Frank Vatrano, Justin Braun, Tyler Motte, and Andrew Copp.
 In the postseason, the Rangers lost three of their first four games against the third-seeded Pittsburgh Penguins but came to win the first round series in seven games, capping off the comeback with an overtime goal from Panarin.
-The Rangers then advanced to take on the Hurricanes in the second round.
+The Rangers then advanced to take on the Hurricanes in the second round, winning in seven games.
+They were then eliminated by the Tampa Bay Lightning in six games in the Conference Finals.

-Traditions

-The fans of the New York Rangers have several traditions that are part of the experience of watching a home game at Madison Square Garden.

-Fandom

-The blue seats

-In Rangers fan lore, one of the most traditional, as well as one of the rowdiest, sections of the Garden is the blue seats, in what was the 400 level, before the most recent renovation.
-The nickname came from the original color of those seats before the first Garden renovation in the early 1990s.
-In the 1970s, "blue-seaters" would heckle opposing players, and also heckle the "red-seaters", down below.
-This led to the perception that the blue seats were also home to a great deal of profanity, or "blue language."
-The seats in the 400-level at MSG were redone in teal during the 1990 renovation of the Garden, but fans continued to refer to them as "the blues".

-Following the three-year transformation at the Garden that began in 2011, the blue seats now occupy only one end zone of the west side of the arena where the Rangers shoot twice.
-Because of the new balcony added above, these seats are considered "limited view"; they remain the cheapest seats in the building.

-Dancing Larry

-Dancing Larry, whose real name is Larry Goodman, has been a Rangers season ticket holder since 1988, and his famous dance routine began in the mid-to-late 1990s, when he danced in the aisle between sections 406 and 407.
-After the most recent MSG renovation, he now dances in the portal between sections 223 and 224.
-The dance usually occurs during the last TV timeout of the third period to get the crowd and the team pumped up.
-Larry dances to the song "Strike It Up" by Black Box which is cued up on the Madison Square Garden loud speakers by the technical staff.